alchemyid/activity/README.md

 This desktop application helps you automatically log your daily work activities.
 The app will pop up on your screen at a set time interval, prompt you to fill in your work details, and save the data to a CSV file.

-**Reporting Location**
+**Reporting & Configuration file Location**

-Output CSV file will be saved in the same directory $HOME/timesheets/
+Default Configuration file ( config.json ) and Output CSV file will be saved in the same directory $HOME/timesheets/ after running for first time please adjust config.json

 **Sample Config & App**